Visit Nazaré, Portugal – An Original Seaside Experience!

 We have an amazing apartment recommendation right on the seafront that we’d like to tell you about – we’ll list it at the end of the article.

-So, without further ado, here’s our Nazaré bucket list – what to do and must-see places…
+So, without further ado, here’s our bucket list – must-see places and things to do in Nazaré, Portugal…

 1. Enjoy A Beach Day